The History of

-An announcement was made by Pastor Wessling during a Sunday service that Don Herman, a student minister, had been assigned as the new pastor for Placerville.
+Don O. Herman, a student minister, was assigned as the new pastor for Placerville.
 The new pastor would arrive during the summer.
 The Rite of Ordination and Commission was held on Sunday, August 14, 1955. the Rev. Carl Fickenscher officiated.
 Pastor Herman gave his first sermon the following Sunday, August 21, 1955.

-In March of 1962 a fund raising kick~off rally was held for a new building.
-The ground breaking ceremony was held on Sunday afternoon, February 11, 1963.
+In February 1963 they had a ground breaking ceremony.
 The new church building was completed early in November of 1963.
-On November 3, 1963, the last service was held in the old school house and on Thanksgiving Sunday, November 10, 1963, two special dedication services were held.
+On November 3, 1963, the last service was held in the old school house and on Thanksgiving Sunday, November 10, 1963 the first service was held in the new building.

-The population growth in the Placerville area created a demand for child day care to accomodate the families where both spouses were employed.
-After considerable planning, a Child Development Center (CDC) was opened in the church Parish Hall on August 31, 1987.
+The population growth in the Placerville area created a demand for child day care, after considerable planning, a Child Development Center (CDC) was opened in August 1987.

 June 17, 1990, Pastor Wade Meyer was ordained and installed as associate pastor at First Lutheran.
-Three years later, in April 1993, Pastor Herman retired.
-He had been ordained and installed at First Lutheran church on August 14, 1955.
-He served this congregation for 38 years.
+Three years later, in April 1993, Pastor Herman retired, he served this congregation for 38 years.

 Vicar Richard Riggert arrived in August, 1996.
 In January 1997 the Church Council recommended to the congregation to call Richard Riggert as our associate pastor.
 He accepted and was ordained and installed.
 In March Pastor Meyer received a call from good Shepherd Lutheran Church in Alexandria, Minnesota.
 He accepted the call and his last day at First Lutheran was June 30, 1998.